 The most common flounder lights you see today are LED flounder gigging lights.
 LED flounder lights are able to provide customized color temperatures to match the water conditions you are flounder gigging in.
 They are typically more efficient in terms of brightness per watt output, and they take up far less space than their halogen and HPS counterparts.
 Some of the best flounder gigging lights such as the Swamp Eye Submersible, shown in the photo above, are capable of adjusting color tone from a warm white to cool white; which makes it easy to adjust to changing water conditions and increase your visibility to see the bottom.
 The best part is they are extremely bright, small and compact, corrosion resistant to saltwater, and they can be used for wading and gigging or for gigging from a boat.

 Wading and Flounder Gigging

 There are also wading lights that run on AA or AAA batteries, but proceed with caution.
 Our experience is that these lights very rarely provide enough brightness to light up the bay bottom and chances are you're going to miss more flounder that were a couple feet away from you than you would with a brighter light, even with the best gigging supplies.
 One of the best wading lights we've seen is the Mini Swamp Eye Submersible; it provides over 6,000 lumens in light output and comes in warm white or cool white color tones.
 It will run all night on a 7 mAh deer feeder battery and can be mounted to your flounder gig pole to be used underwater or above water.
-If you'd like to learn more about handheld setups for wading and flounder gigging, this is a great article to read: Handheld Flounder Gigging Lights for Wading and Walking.
+If you'd like to learn more about handheld setups for wading and flounder gigging, this article has some great tips to consider: Handheld Flounder Gigging Lights for Wading and Walking.

 Flounder Gigging Boat